 Christmas day passed and despite herself Anna looked forward to the trip.
 George got her to the airport and only when she buckled into her tiny window seat did she take a breath and wander what the hell she was doing.

 Settled into her Bed and breakfast just outside of Clifton Anna stopped to take a breath, surprised at how nervous and excited she was.
 The sea stretched away like an azure carpet, the shore waves making a frilly white border.
 It was breathtaking and she couldn’t wait to dip her feet into the healing water.
 Anna stepped onto the sand feeling it tickle her toes, heaven.
-As expected the water was ice cold and refreshed her in the December heat.
+As expected the water was ice cold and refreshed her in the late December heat.

 Several people on the beach smiled a welcome but Anna needed to be alone.
 She ate supper at a small local restaurant her Kingklip was cooked to perfection and she washed it down with a chilled Chardonnay and a lemon mousse.
 It was divine and just what she needed.
 Anna walked back to the sound of waves and felt her heart pull, she missed Gem.